sachiny0106/Moodify/README.md

-# Moodiy 🎵
+# Moodify 🎵

-Moodiy is an emotion-based music recommender system that curates a personalized listening experience just for you.
-By analyzing your facial expressions in real-time, Moodiy detects your current mood and plays songs that match your vibe from Spotify, SoundCloud, or YouTube.
+Moodify is an emotion-based music recommender system that curates a personalized listening experience just for you.
+By analyzing your facial expressions in real-time, Moodify detects your current mood and plays songs that match your vibe from Spotify, SoundCloud, or YouTube.

 **Live Demo:** [Check it out here](https://vibescape.streamlit.app/) *(Note: Demo link might still reflect the old version)*